npillmayer/datasciencecoursera/Getting-and-Cleaning-Data/README.md

 ### 2. Extract only the measurements on the mean and standard deviation for each measurement

 The script extracts columns with the patterns "-mean(" and "-std(".
-Approaching it with dplyr's `select()` does not work due to the method dplyr uses for column name comparison.
+Approaching it directly with dplyr's `select()` does not work due to the method dplyr uses for column name comparison.
+We rather index the columns and use `select()` on these.

 ### 4. Appropriately label the data set with descriptive variable names

 I find it easier to first label the columns and afterwards change the activity-column's data type.
+Column names correspond to the names of the original data set, except that '()' are removed.

 ### 3. Use descriptive activity names to name the activities in the data set.